MapoMagpie/eh-view-enhance/HELP.md

 ## [How to Disable Auto-Open on Certain Sites?]

-There's an **Auto Open Excludes** button at the bottom of the configuration panel.
+There's a **Site Profiles** button at the bottom of the configuration panel.
 Click it to exclude certain sites from auto-opening.
 For example, Twitter or Booru-type sites.

 ## [How to Disable This Script on Certain Sites?]

-There's a **Excludes** button at the bottom of the configuration panel to exclude specific sites.
+There's a **Site Profiles** button at the bottom of the configuration panel to exclude specific sites.
 Once excluded, the script will no longer activate on those sites.

 To re-enable a site, you need to do so from a site that hasn't been excluded.